Taming Convergence for Asynchronous Stochastic Gradient Descent with Unbounded Delay in Non-Convex Learning: Convergence analysis

+where $\mathscr{F}^k$ represents the filtration of the history of iterates and delays, i.e., $\mathscr{F}^k = \sigma \langle x_0,x_1,\ldots,x_k;$ $\tau_{1},\ldots,\tau_{k}\rangle$ \end{lemma} The proof of Lemma \ref{lemma1} can be found in Appendix \ref{appdx_thm1}.
 Lemma~\ref{lemma1} connects the total error $\zeta$ and the convergence criterion $\| \nabla f(\cdot) \|^2$.
 Intuitively, we can see that if the second term in the right hand side of (\ref{eqn_lyapunov_ineq}) is summable, then $\|\nabla f(\cdot) \|^2$ should also be summable.
-Based on Lemma~\ref{lemma1} and by applying the supermartingale convergence theorem in \citep{hannah2016unbounded,combettes2015stochastic}, we have following main convergence result for Async-SGD:
+Based on Lemma~\ref{lemma1} and by applying the supermartingale convergence theorem in \cite{hannah2016unbounded,combettes2015stochastic}, we have following main convergence result for Async-SGD: